 - The size and profitability of the company.

 - The time needed for you to find employment without suffering economic hardship.

-Implications and Deadlines
+Implications and Deadlines for Severance Pay

-For example, severance paid as a lump sum will not affect the employee’s right to unemployment benefits.
-But, if it is paid out bi-weekly as if the employee is still receiving a paycheck, it may delay the employee’s ability to collect unemployment benefits.
+For example, severance paid as a lump sum will not affect the employee’s right to unemployment benefits, however, if it is paid out bi-weekly as if the employee is still receiving a paycheck, it may delay the employee’s ability to collect unemployment benefits.
 It is crucial to be mindful of this information when you negotiate your severance pay with your employer.
 Usually, as part of the severance agreement, employers will ask the employee to agree not to file any claims or lawsuits.

 Deadlines to sign and accept your severance agreement could range from no time to 21 days or longer.
 Your California employment lawyer may be able to extend severance pay time limits or deadlines.

 Speak to a Fair Severance Pay Lawyer First